PyEllips/pyElli/docs/dispersions.rst

 Dispersions can be added with the `+` operator, or if you want to chain more than two dispersions together you may have a look at the `DispersionSum`_ class.

+PyElli also provides tabulated dispersions from the Refractiveindex.info database.
+They can be accessed with the :class:`RII<elli.database.RII>` class.

 Constant Refractive Index
 =========================